23/08/2024

 The Extended Qualification

-Under the old system, students studied A/S levels in Year 12 and took exams in May/June which counted towards 50% of the overall A-level qualification.
-Under the new system, all A-level exams will take place at the end of Year 13, with no marks from A/S levels contributing to the overall final grade.
+Under the old system, students studied AS levels in Year 12 and took exams in May/June which counted towards 50% of the overall A-level qualification.
+Under the new system, all A-level exams will take place at the end of Year 13, with no marks from AS levels contributing to the overall final grade.
+AS levels can still be taken but are now standalone qualifications.

 The IB Diploma offers a different approach to assessment and education philosophy compared to A-Levels.
 While A-Levels focus on specific, individual subjects with optional extracurricular activities, the IB Diploma emphasises a holistic education centred on core competencies, skills, and values, critical to student development.
 The IB Diploma requires students to study a broader range of subjects, encouraging them to explore connections between disciplines within an international context.